lrusso/WebServer/README.md

 ---

-### Workaround for browsing to a localhost using SSL
+### Workaround for browsing to localhost using SSL

 - Run ```node server.js```
 - Open Chrome and browse to ```https://localhost```
 - Click on **ADVANCED**.
 - Click on **Proceed to localhost (unsafe)**.

-Why is this workaround useful?
-Only for testing purposes and because, for example, you could have a Web App that may require access to your webcam and that is not allowed using a non-secure connection.
+This workaround is useful for testing purposes and because, for example, you could have a Web App that may require access to your webcam and that is not allowed using a non-secure connection.

 ---